Audio: One 3-inch woofer, two 0.8-inch tweeters

 - Our picks of the best waterproof speakers

 The Amazon Echo (4th gen) went on sale October 22 for $99.
 It’s available in three colors: Charcoal, glacier white, and twilight blue.

-You can pick one up from Best Buy (opens in new tab) or Amazon (opens in new tab), the latter of which has more color options available.
+You can pick one up from Best Buy or Amazon, the latter of which has more color options available.
 These include Charcoal, Glacier White, (Product)Red and Twilight Blue.

 Amazon Echo review: Design

 For 2020, Amazon ditched the cylindrical design of its older Echo smart speakers for a spherical shape that is not only more interesting to look at, but allowed the company to cram in an additional tweeter.

 Looks-wise, the 4th-generation Echo is essentially a puffed-up Echo Dot.
 But, where I wasn’t as onboard with the spherical design of the Echo Dot, I think it makes more sense with the full-size Echo, which is meant to be seen in a more prominent place.